UKHO/docs/software-engineering-policies/SourceControl/BranchProtectionPolicy.md

 ### Snyk SAST status check to be required

-Snyk has been setup against all Repos so when you type `snyk` into the text box it should hopefully show up and you can select it.
+Snyk has been setup against all Repos.
+This means when you enable status checks to be required and you search for the status checks you want to enable, typing `snyk` into the text box provided should hopefully show `snyk/sast` and you can select it.
 It is important that we have this as a required check as we do not want to push insecure code into main.

 ## Require conversation resolution before merging